godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 There are two pipelines to import 3D models in Godot.
-The first and most common one is by :ref:`doc_importing_3d_scenes`, which allows you to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.
+The first and most common one is by :ref:`doc_importing_3d_scenes`, which allows you to import entire scenes (exactly as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.

 The second pipeline is by importing simple .OBJ files as mesh resources,